How exactly do you say nice to meet you in Italian?

 I am a colleague of engineer Rossi.
 Nice to meet you.

-It’s nice to meet you would be literally translated as “è bello incontrarti”, from the verb incontrare meaning to meet, but Italians never use this expression for introducing themselves.
+It’s nice to meet you would literally translate as “è bello incontrarti”, from the verb incontrare, which means to meet, but Italians never use this expression to introduce themselves to new people.
 Instead, the verb conoscere is used.
+You could use è bello incontrarti if you come across someone you already know.

-There’s an even more polite way to say nice to meet you in Italian, and it’s lieto di conoscerla, literally translated as “glad to know you”.
-You will heart in formal settings when a higher degree of politeness is warranted, such as in business meetings.
+There’s an even more polite way to say nice to meet you in Italian, and it’s lieto di conoscerla, which literally translates as “glad to know you”.
+You will hear it in formal settings where a higher level of politeness is warranted, such as during business meetings.

-It comes in two variants depending on the gender of the speaker, since Italian adjectives can either be male or female:
+It comes in two variants, depending on the gender of the speaker, since Italian adjectives can be either masculine or feminine:

 Pronunciation: lee-eh-toh dee koh-no-shehr-lah